ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- 🐛 **Fixed**: Fixes `iterateVars` parameter of `repeatedly` to refresh variables in dependency order.- 🐛 **Fixed**: Fixes nested function call errors that could overlap each other and hide the real error message.
+- 🐛 **Fixed**: Fixes `iterateVars` parameter of `repeatedly` to refresh variables in dependency order.
+- 🐛 **Fixed**: Fixes nested function call errors that could overlap each other and hide the real error message.

 ---